-In this article we’ll answer all of these questions and more as we analyze the ingredients in Synogut based on medical studies to give our take on whether or not the supplement is likely to be effective for improving gut health.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Synogut to give our take on whether or not the supplement is likely to be effective for improving gut health, and whether or not it's healthy.

 Ingredient Analysis

-The Synogut website does not include a full ingredients list or Supplement Facts label, which is a major red flag.
-The ingredients shown above are from the product’s Amazon listing.
+The Synogut website fails to include a full ingredient list or Supplement Facts label at the time of updating this article, which is a major red flag.

 While we will use the Amazon listing for our analysis, it’s important to note that this ingredient list does not match some of the ingredients mentioned on the Synogut website.

-The Amazon listing is primarily composed of probiotics at a 40 billion colony-forming unit (CFU) dose.
-This is an effective dose, and probiotics have been shown in a medical review published in the European Journal of Clinical Nutrition to improve gut health, immune system response and improve bowel frequency.
+This is an effective dose, and probiotics have been shown in a medical review published in the European Journal of Clinical Nutrition to improve gut health, support a healthy immune system, and improve bowel frequency.

-Based on the Amazon list of ingredients, we do believe that Synogut can improve gut health, but we strongly advise consumers to be cautious about purchasing supplements from companies that fail to make their ingredients clear or have ingredient discrepancies between platforms.
+Based on the Amazon ingredients, we believe that Synogut can improve gut health, but we strongly advise consumers to be cautious about purchasing supplements from companies that fail to make their ingredients clear or have ingredient discrepancies between platforms.

 Our Concerns About ClickBank Products